 A "Day Away From Work" is any day (following the day of injury) that a Physician or Licensed Healthcare Professional (PHLCP) concludes that an employee must remain off work.

-What if the employee is only out on the day of injury?
+What if the Employee is Only Out on the Day of Injury?

 29 CFR 1904.7(b)(3)(i) states that the employer is not to count the day of injury or illness as a day away, but is to begin counting days away on the following day.
 As such, if the employee returns to full duty without restrictions on the day following the injury it would not be a DART case.